rutwik777/LinearRegression_Explained/README.md

 # LinearRegression_Explained
 This is a repository containing the explanation for Linear Regression using Sklearn, pandas, Numpy and Seaborn.
-Also perform EDA and visualisation
+Also performing EDA and visualisation.
-This explaination is divided into following parts and look in details:
+This explaination is divided into following parts and we will look each part in detail:
 1. Understand the problem statement, dataset and choose ML model
 2. Core Mathematics Concepts
 3. Libraries Used